Eaton Corporation plc (ETN): History, Ownership, Mission, How It Works & Makes Money

 Eaton Corporation plc (ETN) How It Works

-Eaton Corporation operates as an intelligent power management company, providing energy-efficient solutions that help customers manage electrical, hydraulic, and mechanical power more reliably, efficiently, safely, and sustainably.
+Eaton Corporation plc operates as a global intelligent power management company, delivering electrical and industrial solutions that help customers efficiently manage power from generation to consumption.

 Product/Service Target Market Key Features